Why Mirror Swaps Cause Camera Issues on GM Vehicles — And Why Calibration Often Fails

 • The hourglass icon may appear and never clear

-• Features such as dynamic guidelines may not function
+• Dynamic guidelines may not function

 • Camera images may display incorrectly even though the cameras themselves are working